bitpesa/api-documentation/transaction-flow.md

 }
 ```

-Note that the `external_id` field is optional.
-This internal reference value will be displayed in your transaction reports.

 ### Input currency

 The input currency describes what currency the transaction will be paid in.
 For example if you wish to create an `EUR` to `NGN` transaction then input currency should be set to `EUR`.